10 April 250 Years Ago

 The various states not yet recorded by literature present here and according to current knowledge here to be ordered in their deviations as following:

-- as present here, with the pair of scissors across the stand of the candle-stick, with the bar resting with its four-jagged head on the tray of soap-bubbles, mounted on it a seal hanging down over the edge of the table.
+- as present here, with the pair of scissors across the stand of the candle-stick, the bar resting with its four-jagged head on the tray of soap-bubbles and the seal of the blank sheet of paper hanging over the edge of the table.
 Of the upright flowers two petals fall down.

-- Omission of the bar with the seal.
+- Omission of bar and seal.
 The sheet of paper minimally modified in its lower edge, its right corner instead of the pointed extension cleanly closed to the below.
 The bouquet still upright with only unessentially modified composition.
 The third gap of the right upper jaw closed.
 The paper strip projecting from the inner book slightly shortened.

 - Omission now of the pair of scissors on the candle-stick, too, and simplification of the tray of soap-bubbles.
 The candle-stick set back a little from the edge of the table and the upper bulging gradation of the edges less emphasized.
 Contrary to each two further gradations with I+II here now three.
 The turned-over left lower corner of the sheet of paper nervous-pointed, the right one on its part again slightly peaked pointing down.
 The bouquet less sumptuous and also otherwise modified, the four main flowers, especially the left of the two roses as symbol of transitoriness, emphasize their fading away by bending the heads.
 Besides the two falling petals, the lower one distinctly modified, now already two on the table-top.
 The right tooth gap opened again.
 The paper strip in the inner book shortened further.
 The chasing of the candle-stick given up in favor of simplified forms, besides the design of the foot in its play of chiaroscuro of downright modern expressionism as for the first time it also finds its echo in the broad tassel of the curtain, but also is taken up by the once more enforced accentuation of the belly of the vase.
 As this way the vase generally corresponds more convincingly with the candle-stick as with its fine chasing in both the previous states.